pratalex/react-native-oidc-auth/README.md

 - `react-native-oidc-auth-core`: framework-agnostic core with login, logout, refresh, and secure token storage contracts.
 - `react-native-oidc-auth-expo`: Expo implementation using expo-auth-session and expo-secure-store.
-- `react-native-oidc-auth-bare`: Bare React Native implementation using react-native-app-auth and react-native-keychain.
+- `react-native-oidc-auth`: Bare React Native implementation using react-native-app-auth and react-native-keychain.

 ---